Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/CompulsoryFigures.md

 ## Assessment

 The "compulsory figures" are not directly assessed, but will be subject to classroom demonstration and critique.
-The Alpha and Beta prototypes will be expected to include those elements that have been covered up to the point of submission. *Therefore, it's very important that the whole team works on these elements as they are introduced, and integrates them in at least a simple way into the ongoing prototype development.* A good prototype will embody all these elements, implemented correctly and effectively.
+The Alpha and Beta prototypes will be expected to include, in some form, those elements that have been covered up to the point of submission. *Therefore, it's very important that the whole team works on these elements as they are introduced, and integrates them in at least a simple way into the ongoing prototype development.* A good prototype will embody all these elements, implemented correctly and effectively.
 But no less important will be **the design flair, creativity and